Postsecondary Education Programs

 - Joining the annual Teddi Dance for Love fundraising event

-- Partnering with inclusive adolescence education majors in a service-learning mentoring program
+- Partnering with inclusive adolescence education majors in a community-engaged learning mentoring program

 There are a number of ways for Fisher students and faculty/staff to get involved with PSP students.
 The time commitment may vary, depending on individual schedules, but consistency is of utmost importance.